GET IN TOUCH

 Business owners in Tennessee facing payroll tax debt can stay organized by following a clear checklist of essential steps:

-1. Confirm the specific type of tax debt, whether federal payroll taxes, state obligations, or both.
+• Confirm the specific type of tax debt, whether federal payroll taxes, state unemployment insurance premiums, or other Tennessee-administered obligations.

-5. Ensure current compliance by making timely deposits for all ongoing payroll tax obligations.
+• Ensure current compliance by making timely deposits for all ongoing federal payroll tax obligations and staying current on applicable state filings.

 Following these steps can help taxpayers stay proactive, avoid additional penalties, and build a stronger case for relief.